GenomicsMachineLearning/MMCCI/docs/source/api/mmcci.an.run_gsea.rst

 ﻿mmcci.an.run\_gsea
 ==================

-.. currentmodule:: mmcci
+.. currentmodule:: mmcci.an

-.. autofunction:: an.run_gsea
+.. autofunction:: run_gsea